Confluence vs Notion vs Knoah: Best Knowledge Base for Small Teams

 Choose Notion if you want an all-in-one workspace for docs, projects, and wikis, and your team is disciplined about keeping things organized.

-Choose Knoah if your primary goal is helping your team find answers fast, you want AI as a core feature instead of an expensive add-on, and you do not want to pay per seat.
+Choose Knoah if your primary goal is helping your team find answers fast, you want smart search as a core feature instead of an expensive add-on, and you do not want to pay per seat.
 It is the best fit for small teams that already have docs scattered across multiple tools and need a single place to search all of them.

-See how Knoah compares — for free
+See how Knoah compares, for free

 Try Knoah free for 14 days.
 No credit card required.